10 Amazing Midwest Road Trips [2025]

 Considering a Midwest road trip?
 One of the most underrated and under-explored areas of the United States provides a refreshing perspective on hidden beauty!

-Explore bustling cities, hidden landscape, and great vibes.
+Explore bustling cities, hidden landscapes, and great vibes.

 Many top destinations in the Midwest are spread out.
 I recommend pairing your Midwest road trip activities by location to experience the best activities with less time in the car!